 Income tax expense was \$15.7 million for the year ended December 31, 2014 compared to \$14.7 million for the year ended December 31, 2013.
 Our effective income tax rate was 36.7% and 38.3% for the years ended December 31, 2014 and 2013, respectively.
 The decrease in the effective income tax rate compared to 2013 is primarily due to an increase in benefits from the Domestic Production Deduction available under Internal Revenue Code (IRC) Section 199 which was not taken in previous years.
 During the third and fourth quarters of 2014, we completed a study to determine the Company's qualifying activities under IRC Section 199.
-As a result, we recorded income tax benefits totaling \$0.9 million resulting from a claim for the Domestic Production Deduction on our 2013 U.S. Federal income tax return, and similar claims we expect to make for tax years 2011 and 2012.
-Excluding this income tax benefit, our effective income tax rate was 38.7% for the year ended December 31, 2014.
+As a result, we recorded income tax benefits totaling \$0.9 million resulting from a claim for the Domestic Production Deduction on our 2013 U.S. Federal income tax rate was 38.7% for the year ended December 31, 2014.
 See Note 8 to the accompanying Consolidated Financial Statements for further information regarding income taxes.